Osamaseid/To-Do-List/README.md

-# To-Do-List
-Certainly!
-Here's a sample README file for a To-Do List app:

 # To-Do List App

 This is a simple To-Do List app that allows you to manage your tasks effectively.
 You can add new tasks, mark them as completed, edit existing tasks, and delete tasks as needed.
 The app provides a user-friendly interface to help you stay organized and keep track of your daily tasks.